tdg5/stats-learning-notes/chapter-03-linear-regression.md

 In contrast, the F-statistic does not suffer from this problem because it adjusts for the number of predictors.
-The F-statistic is not infallible and when the null hypothesis is true the F-statisistc can still result in p-values below
+The F-statistic is not infallible and when the null hypothesis is true the F-statistic can still result in p-values below
 $$ 0.05 $$ about 5% of the time regardless of the number of predictors or the number of observations.